 Photo Credit: Zimbabwean stone sculpture, photo by Malcolm Manners, July 29, 2011, (CC BY 2.0), https://www.flickr.com/photos/mmmavocado/6004013928

 Touchstones offers a comprehensive foundation that a minister could not easily replicate given all of the demands of full-time ministry.
 Instead, using these materials, the minister can creatively add icing to the cake.
 The synergy with the DRE, other staff, and key lay leaders and volunteers can be remarkable.
 The resulting shared ministry becomes an authentic collaboration in which the whole is far greater than the sum of the parts.
 When meaningful outreach to the community is added the church can also function as a center for spiritual renewal to attract newcomers that are skeptical about churches.

 Congregations with Interim Ministers

 The work of the interim minister and the congregation is vital to the success of the next settled ministry.
 Interim ministry is enhanced through a “fast start” that surfaces and addresses transitional issues that bear upon congregational health.
 It is a time of discernment for the congregation facilitated by the Interim Minister, a time in which, writes the Rev. Richard Nugent, “to envision the congregation of tomorrow.”
-The Rev. Judith Walker-Riggs adds, “The interim time provides an invitation to the congregation to decide how the members themselves will do the work of the church in the world.”
-Touchstones empowers this work through a comprehensive theme-based ministry program that strengthens the foundation for settled ministry.
+The Rev. Judith Walker-Riggs added, “The interim time provides an invitation to the congregation to decide how the members themselves will do the work of the church in the world.”
+The Touchstones Project empowers this work through a comprehensive theme-based ministry program that strengthens the foundation for settled ministry.